craftercms/docs/source/system-administrators/debugging-search.rst

 	* Crafter Studio will notify the Deployer when content has changed.
 	* Ensure that the Deployer is pulling the changes.
-	* If the deployment agent is not receiving any changes, check network connectivity and ports.
+	* If the Deployer is not receiving any changes, check network connectivity and ports.

 * Communication Between Crafter Deployer & Crafter Search